slamora/brackets-wiki/Extension-Dependencies.md

 * Extensions would be registered initially with no max version set
 * As we make changes, we will add deprecation warnings as possible to give extension developers time to fix their extensions
 * Upon complaints of extensions no longer working, the Brackets team will set a max version for the extension in question
-* Users will not see incompatible extensions when looking for extensions to install
+* Users will see incompatible extensions listed (perhaps at the bottom) when they are looking for extensions, but there will be an explanation about why the extension can't be installed
 * Extensions that are not compatible with the Brackets version a user is running will be disabled until a compatible update is released

 For extensions that rely on other extensions (as "peer dependencies"):